 Currency issued by the Bank represents a claim on the Bank in favour of the holder.
 The liability for currency in circulation is recorded at face value in these financial statements.
 Currency in circulation represents the face value of notes and coins in circulation.
-Notes and coins held by the Bank as cash in main vault, intermediary vault, and cashier at the end of financial year are netted off against the liability for notes and coins in circulation because they do not represent currency in circulation.
+Notes and coins held by the Bank as cash in main vault, intermediary vault, and cashier at the end of financial year are excluded from the liability of notes and coins in circulation because they do not represent currency in circulation.